Raid on Alexandria (Virginia): British withdrawal

 After the British had occupied Alexandria for three days, the Cruizer-class brig-sloop Fairy reached Gordon with orders to rejoin the main British fleet in the Chesapeake under Vice Admiral Alexander Cochrane.

 Gordon began his departure in stages, first sending the bomb-ketch Meteor and the sloop Fairy ahead on September 1, to reconnoiter.
 The remaining ships departed Alexandria on 2 September, but at White House Point encountered American Militia batteries on the shore.
 Commodore John Rodgers, with the crews of two frigates under construction (USS Guerriere and Java), twice tried to send fireships against Gordon's ships, but both attempts were foiled by British seamen in the squadron's launches and cutters.

 On August 31, Secretary of State James Monroe, in his capacity as acting Secretary of War, ordered an American field artillery battery to be hastily erected on the Virginia shore on the heights of present-day Fort Belvoir.
-(He had overruled Colonel Decius Wadsworth, who had first gathered the guns, and who resigned rather than take Monroe's orders.)
+(He had overruled Colonel Decius Wadsworth, who had first gathered the guns, and who left the field.)
 Adverse winds prevented the British ships passing the battery until the winds changed on 5 September.
 Gordon had his seamen shift the ballast in the bottoms of the ships so that the list to starboard allowed the port side guns to fire higher, and, after unleashing a "fulsome fire", the squadron was finally able to pass the battery in about one hour.

 Aftermath

 Gordon rejoined Cochrane on September 9.
-Although, the raid had been very successful in financial terms, the delays caused by the difficult navigation of the Potomac prevented him from supporting the attack on Washington.
-Cochrane had been forced to wait for Gordon for several days, partly in case Gordon required rescue and also because Gordon's flotilla included most of the available bomb-ketches and rocket vessels in Cochrane's fleet.
-This delay gave the defenders of Baltimore time to reinforce their defences and allowed them to repulse the British attack on that city.
+Although the raid had been very successful in financial terms, the delays caused by the difficult navigation of the Potomac prevented Gordon from supporting the attack on Washington.
+Also, Cochrane had been forced to wait for Gordon for several days, partly in case Gordon required rescue and also because Gordon's flotilla included most of the available bomb-ketches and rocket vessels in Cochrane's fleet.
+This delay gave the defenders of Baltimore time to reinforce their defenses and allowed them to repulse the British attack on that city.